mars0i/masonclj/doc/masonclj/properties.md

 location on the screen in the GUI.
 MASON will display whatever is in the data structure on a given time step, and if you are representing motion, you will see it.
-(The data structures holding the agents will probably have include one or more of MASON's built in collection classes, such as `ObjectGrid2D`, if you want to display your ABM in MASON's GUI.
-You can update these as imperatively or functionally as you like, apart from the fact that they must be updated imperatively at some points.  i.e. if you want to create a new collection for each timestep, you can.)
+(The data structures holding the agents will probably have to include one or more of MASON's built in collection classes, such as `ObjectGrid2D`, if you want to display your ABM in MASON's GUI.
+You can update these imperatively or functionally as you like, though they must be updated imperatively at some points in time.
+Still, if you want to create a new collection for each timestep, you can.)

 ### The problem